What is Web3? – Definition and Explanation

 🌐 Web3: The Decentralized Internet

 Web3, or Web 3.0, is often presented as the next major step in the evolution of the Internet.
 This new iteration does more than improve what we already know, it redefines the very foundations of ownership, governance, and value online.
-While Web1 consisted mainly of static pages and Web2 introduced centralized social interactions, Web3 promises an Internet where users directly own and control their data, digital assets, and interactions.
+While Web consisted mainly of static pages and Web2 introduced centralized social interactions, Web3 promises an Internet where users directly own and control their data, digital assets, and interactions.

 📜 The history of the Internet

 To understand Web3, it is essential to place this innovation within the history of the Internet.
-Web1, emerging in the 1990s, was characterized by static pages accessible only for reading.
+Web, emerging in the 1990s, was characterized by static pages accessible only for reading.
 Internet users were essentially consumers of information, with no real interaction possible.
 Web2, appearing in the mid-2000s, introduced interaction and participation through social networks, blogs, collaborative platforms, and user-generated content.
 This phase transformed the Internet into a living, social space, but also concentrated power and data in the hands of large centralized platforms capable of monetizing user information.

 Web3 emerges as a response to the limitations of Web2.
 Its main goal is to return control to users, reducing the influence of centralized intermediaries and enabling a more direct, transparent, and secure digital economy.
 It is therefore not just a technical evolution but a paradigm shift that combines technology, economics, and governance.